Quantum electrodynamics in a laser and the electron laser collision: Quantum electrodynamics in a circularly polarized laser, the rotation picture

 \section{Quantum electrodynamics in a circularly polarized laser, the rotation picture}

 In the Coulomb gauge, a circularly polarized laser is well described by the classical vector potential

 It is a plane wave circularly polarized in the $x-y$ plane and propagating along the $z$ direction, with a wave vector $\mbox{\boldmath $k$}_c=k_c\mbox{\boldmath $z$}_0$ and an amplitude $A_c$. $\mbox{\boldmath $x$}_0$, $\mbox{\boldmath $y$}_0$ and $\mbox{\boldmath $z$}_0$ are unit vectors along $x$, $y$ and $z$ directions respectively.
 Writing it in the form (\ref{b}), we see and By equations (\ref{5}),(\ref{c}) and (\ref{17}) we obtain Equation (\ref{16}) shows, $H_0$ is time dependent.
-Fortunately, a time dependent unitary transformation generated by the operator ${\rm e}^{-{\rm i}k_ctJ_z}$ may remove the time dependence of $H_0$, in which is the $z$-component of the angular momentum of the electron system, with being the $z$-component of the angular momentum of an electron. $\Sigma_z$ is the $z$-component of the Pauli matrices.
+Fortunately, a time dependent unitary transformation generated by the operator ${\rm e}^{-{\rm i}k_ctJ_z}$ may remove the time dependence of $H_0$, in which is the $z$-component of the angular momentum for the electron system, with being the $z$-component of the angular momentum for one electron. $\varphi$ is the azimuth angle of the electron and $\Sigma_z$ is the $z$-component of the Pauli matrices.
 This transformation changes the state vector $|\rangle$ and operator $O$ into respectively.
-It is a rotation around the $z$-direction with an angular velocity $k_c$, the resulting picture is therefore called the rotation picture, and denoted by the subscript $r$.
+It is a rotation around the $z$-direction with angular velocity $k_c$, the resulting picture is therefore called the rotation picture, and denoted by the subscript $r$.
 Simple derivation shows which is indeed time independent.
 The time dependence of state vector in this picture is governed by Take to be the unperturbed Hamiltonian, and to be the perturbation, with one may solve the equation (\ref{d}) by the usual perturbation procedure.
 The smallness of electromagnetic coupling constant $\sqrt{\alpha}$ makes the procedure reliable.

-From eqs. (\ref{t1}) and (\ref{t2}) we see that plane waves $\mbox{\boldmath$e$}_{ir} {\rm e}^{{\rm i}(\mbox{\boldmath $k$}_r\!\cdot\,\mbox{\boldmath $x$}-kt)}$ in the interaction Hamiltonian (\ref{t0}) rotate around the z axis with circular velocity $k_c$.
+From eqs. (\ref{t1}) and (\ref{t2}) we see that plane waves $\mbox{\boldmath$e$}_{ir} {\rm e}^{{\rm i}(\mbox{\boldmath $k$}_r\!\cdot\,\mbox{\boldmath $x$}-kt)}$ in the interaction Hamiltonian (\ref{t0}) rotate around the z axis with angular velocity $k_c$.
 The picture transformation (\ref{s0}) stops the rotation of the circularly polarized laser environment in $H_0$ and starts the rotation of the quantum modes of the electromagnetic field fluctuations around an opposite direction in $H'$.
 However, the contents of the theory and the resulting prediction of observation do not change.